adamant/adamant.language.reference/src/literals.md

 ### Integer Literals

-A decimal integer may not start or end with a digit separator.
-Hexadecimal and binary integer literals may not end with a digit separator.
+Integer literals represent integer values for types like `int` and `unit`.
+There are no negative integer literals.
+Instead, negative values are represented by constant expressions using the negation operator on an integer literal.
+Integer literals can be written in decimal, hexadecimal, or binary.

-**TODO:** should digit separators allow normal non-breaking space?
+Digits within an integer literal can be grouped using digits separators.
+This is similar to how comma can be used to group digits into groups of three.
+In Adamant, the separator may be an underscore or narrow non-breaking space.
+Integer literals allow the digits separators to be used to group digits in any way the developer wants.
+However, an integer literal may not start or end with a digit separator.
+Nor may they contain consecutive digit separators.
+For hexadecimal and binary integer literals, a digit separator may separate the prefix from the value.

 ```grammar
 integer_literal